quotient-im/gtad/README.md

 1. Swagger/OpenAPI definition files, further referred to as OpenAPI files or OpenAPI definitions.
 Only
    [OpenAPI 2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md)
-   is supported yet (version 3 is in
+   is supported for now (version 3 is in
    [the roadmap](https://github.com/KitsuneRal/gtad/projects/1#column-526169)).
    Each file is treated as a separate source.
 Notably, the referenced (via `$ref`) files are parsed independently from the referring ones;